Adapt to change or be in a constant state of turmoil

 Adapt to change: What never changes

 Some changes are small and you can cope with them easily.
 But others are huge, sweeping, and life-encompassing.
 How do you process that much newness?
-How do you adapt to change when people you love, perhaps a job, a pet, or possessions that you loved are taken away?
+How do you adapt to change when people you love, a job, a pet, or possessions that you loved are taken away?

 Some changes are bad, some are good.
 But through them all, Christ is always constant.
 Hang on to him tightly, and he'll help you adapt to change.